drakoh/appdirect_hiring_test/README.md

 It runs on top of spring boot, use openid with appdirect as openid provider.

 Can be deployed with maven using: `mvn clean heroku:deploy`

+There is a running instance on heroku here : http://appdirect-hiring-test.herokuapp.com/